Internationalization (i18n)

 ESLint plug-in

-There is special ESLint plug-in eslint-plugin-agama-i18n which ensures that a string literal is passed to the translation functions.
-See more details there.
+There is a special ESLint plug-in eslint-plugin-agama-i18n which ensures that only a string literal is passed to the translation functions.
+This should avoid the problems with missing translations mentioned above.

 Testing language